 This is a hands-on introduction to software packages, languages, and utility programs currently in use.
 The course can be repeated for credit for each different application.
 The purpose capabilities and use of each package, language, or program are emphasized.
-On course completion, students will be able to use the features selected for the application discussed.
+On course completion, students will be able to use the features selected for the application discussed

 CIS 203.
-INTRODUCTION TO THE INFORMATION HIGHWAY (3:0:3)
+INTRODUCTION TO THE INFORMATION HIGHWAY (3·0·3)

 This course introduces the student to the basic principles of the information highway.
-Students will be exposed to different network information tools, such as electronic mail, network news, gophers, the World Wide Web, Netscape, and commercial information services.
+Students will be exposed to different network information tools, such as electronic mail, network news, gophers, the World Wide Web, commercial information services and the appropriate use of editors or software to introduce construction of Web environment.